-- A. One representative appointed by the Executive Director to represent the State Licensing Authority; - B. One representative appointed by the Executive Director of the Department of Public Health and Environment; - C. One representative appointed by the Attorney General; - D. One representative appointed by the Commissioner of Agriculture; - E. One representative appointed by the Executive Director who is an attorney with expertise in the regulation of marijuana; - F. Four representatives appointed by the Executive Director to represent persons licensed as a medical or retail marijuana cultivation or products manufacturer; - G. One representative appointed by the Executive Director of the Department of Public Health and Environment, in consultation with the Commissioner of Agriculture, who is an attorney with expertise in the regulation of Industrial Hemp;
+- A. One representative appointed by the Executive Director to represent the State Licensing Authority; - B. One representative appointed by the Executive Director of the Department of Public Health and Environment; - C. One representative appointed by the Attorney General; - D. One representative appointed by the Commissioner of Agriculture; - E. One representative appointed by the Executive Director who is an attorney with expertise in the regulation of marijuana; - F. Four representatives appointed by the Executive Director to represent persons licensed as a medical or retail marijuana cultivation or products manufacturer; - G. One representative appointed by the Executive Director of the Department of Public Health and Environment, in consultation with the Commissioner of Agriculture, who is an attorney with expertise in the regulation of Industrial Hemp; - H. One representative appointed by the Executive Director of the Department of Public Health and Environment, in consultation with the Commissioner of Agriculture, to represent hemp refiners; - One representative appointed by the Executive Director to represent a consumer nonprofit organization;

-2 Colorado General Assembly, SB 22-205 Bill Summary
+2 Colorado General Assembly, SB22-205 Bill Summary